 My work as a ceramist has focused on the interplay of traditional forms and sculptural expression.
 I use the vessel form conceptually, because clay vessels have an inside, an inner dimension.
 An enclosed form is extroverted; it displaces space and interacts with its environment.
-Imagine the same enclosed form but with a small entrance to an interior.
+Imagine the same enclosed form but with a small entrance to a discreet interior.
 The form becomes introverted, self-contained; it has an existential presence connected to its mysterious inner space.
 In the ancient world, vessels were used functionally, but also metaphorically in ritual and literature, employing some of the same ideas of interiority.
 Looking back to these antecedents, I treat the metaphor of the inner as a resonant subject matter for non-functional ceramic art pieces.
 Implied are the dichotomies between the inner and outer, the hidden and the seen, the created world and the ineffable mystery.
 Cutting through the wall and changing the angles of the various connecting planes in my complex tessellated patterns, I create deep relief, a dynamic movement that leads the eye to the inside of the vessel, opening a dialogue between the vessel’s outer planes and inner spaces.

 List of Current Images, going left to right from the top:

-4. "Autumnal Equinox"; glazed stoneware; 16.5" X 14"
+3. "Wings"; glazed stoneware; 23" X 14"

-7. "Pinwheels"; glazed stoneware; 12" X 10"
+7. "Exoskeleton"; glazed stoneware; 8.5" X 10.5"

-8. "Journey to the Source 2"; glazed stoneware; 18" X 15"
+9. "Journey to the Source 3"; glazed stoneware, 14.5" X 10"